-No one wants to host unexpected visitors, let alone pests that have managed to find their way inside without knocking.
+Nobody wants to entertain unannounced guests, much less pests who have gotten inside without knocking.
 While small fixes like mosquito traps and mouse traps can cut down on pests, prevention is the best way to keep those creepy crawlies and stalking rodents at bay.

-If you’ve recently purchased a new property or you’ve noticed an uptick in pests, there are many renovations you can make to your building, both small and large, that can prevent infestation.
-Plus, many of your options are inexpensive, easy to use, or can be completed via DIY efforts.
+If you've recently purchased a new home or have observed an increase in pests, there are numerous modest and substantial repairs you can make to your building to prevent infestation.
+Furthermore, many of your options are inexpensive, simple to use, or may be accomplished with DIY skills.

-With that said, it helps if your property is set up to prevent an infestation in the first place.
-A property's exterior and interior design can do a lot to discourage pests from sneaking inside.
+Having said that, it helps if your property is designed to prevent infestations in the first place.
+The outside and interior design of a home might help to keep pests out.

 Design Considerations That Help With Pest Control